clinic offers you a full range of

 The Arizona Board of Regents and Northern Arizona University are committed to maintaining an environment free from unlawful discrimination.
 In support of this commitment, all persons served in the program's clinic are treated in a nondiscriminatory manner - that is, without regard to race, color, religion, sex, national origin, participation restriction, age, sexual orientation, or status as a parent.
 The institution and program comply with all applicable laws, regulations, and executive orders pertaining thereto.

-The clinic offers you a full range of speech, language, and
+The clinic offers a full range of speech, language, and

-hearing services, including voice evaluation and treatment, cognitive retraining, audiological evaluation and hearing aid dispensing.
+hearing services, including but not limited to voice evaluation and treatment, cognitive retraining, audiological evaluation and hearing aid dispensing.

 Therapy programs are designed to meet the individual needs

 of the client and can be provided in:

 - off-campus sites